organicaudio/useful-code-snippets2/docs/docker-memory-aid.md

 - **ENTRYPOINT** sets default command to run when container starts, but cannot be overwritten (exec and shell form).
 You can add a CMD without a command/executable afterwards to add further arguments to the entrypoint command which can be overwritten (only in exec form).

 --> Use RUN for new layer and prefer ENTRYPOINT over CMD if you do not need to change arguments.

+COPY and ADD copy files to an image and create a new layer, but:

+- **COPY** can only be used on local files
+- **ADD** can download any URL and extract tar balls

+--> use COPY for local files

+## dockerfile vs. command line

+-p vs EXPORT
+--volume vs. --mount vs. VOLUME

 ## connect containers via user-defined networks